 We have funded research at the University of California, Davis (UC Davis), and the University of Arkansas on the global warming potential of methane and nitrous oxide in flooded rice fields.
 This work will be replicated over three years and for different growing areas, providing the basis for developing a best practice for growing rice.

-In 2011, the research yielded some exciting early results which showed that the choice of rice variety can affect GHG emissions.
-The team will carry out more extensive studies in 2012, but we believe we will be able to reduce GHG emissions by breeding or selecting different rice varieties.
+Early results showed that the choice of rice variety can affect GHG emissions.
+The team is carrying out more extensive studies, but we believe we will be able to reduce GHG emissions by breeding or selecting different rice varieties.
 In addition, the studies indicate that GHG emissions are lowest when using just enough nitrogen fertilizer to achieve the highest grain yield rather than over-fertilizing – a good practice that farmers can easily apply, and which also reduces impacts on water quality.
+The research also shows that methane emissions are greatly reduced under an alternate wetting and drying (AWD) irrigation system, and we are now evaluating this practice with selected farmers.

-Mars has been instrumental in transferring UC Davis’ research methods and expertise to Italy.
+Mars was instrumental in transferring UC Davis’ research methods and expertise to Italy.
 We funded the upgrade of analytical equipment at the Centre for Agronomic Research (CRA) in Florence, and the installation of six gas collection chambers designed by UC Davis experts at an experimental field near Bologna.
 These will be used to compare different rice varieties under flooded conditions.
-The CRA is now fully equipped for research during the 2012 growing season.
+The CRA is now fully equipped for research during future growing seasons.

-Also in 2011, Mars provided US$100,000 in funding to the International Rice Research Institute (IRRI), a non-profit independent research and training organization that develops new rice varieties and crop management techniques to help improve the yield and quality of rice in an environmentally sustainable way.
+Also, Mars has provided funding to the International Rice Research Institute (IRRI), a non-profit independent research and training organization that develops new rice varieties and crop management techniques to help improve the yield and quality of rice in an environmentally sustainable way.
 We are part of a resource-efficient rice project run by the United Nations Environment Program, through which companies and nongovernmental organizations work on a standard for good rice-farming practice, as well as tools for applying this standard.